 Plan sponsors should be monitoring plan participants so that they don’t surpass these values, and that if they do exceed the limits, ensure that refunds are promptly executed in order to avoid a double taxation (once in plan year for having exceeded the limit, and again the next year when removed from the account in the case of delayed refund).
 It would be best to not allow over-contributions in the first place.

 401k testing is without a doubt a confusing and daunting administrative task.
 You should educate yourself well on the topic, even if you decide to hire a third-party administrator to perform the testing.
+You should also consider being actively involved in your year-end 401k plan review to make sure you’re aware of issues like this which may arise.

 Many tests can be passed by finding ways to increase the contributions made by NHCEs.
 If NHCEs participate more in the plan, HCEs are less likely to be limited, discrimination tests are more easily passed, and the plan will remain qualified.
 All parties would benefit from that scenario.